OnlinePrivacyPilot/OnlinePrivacyPilot_Backend/README.md

 Usage: oppcli [OPTIONS] <target>

 General:
         -h,     --help                  print this help.
-	-d,	--depth			specify the maximun depth of the search.
+        -d,     --depth                 specify the maximum depth of the search.
+        -n,     --negative-filter       specify one optional negative filter.
+        -p,     --positive-filter       specify one optional positive filter.
+        -o,     --active_search         True or False: if activated, OPP will trigger osint techniques -k,     --api_key               to be furnished by the user, if not will scrap -c,     --cse_id                to be furnished by the user, if not will scrap
 ```